-- 18 The Scheme shall invest not more than 10% of its NAV in the units of REIT and InvIT and not more than 5% of its NAV in the units of REIT and InvIT issued by a single issuer. - 19 The Scheme shall hold at least 20% of its net assets in liquid assets.
-For this purpose, 'liquid assets' shall include Cash, Government Securities, T-bills and Repo on Government Securities - In case, the exposure in such liquid assets falls below 20% of net assets of the scheme, the AMC shall ensure compliance with the above requirement before making any further investments. - 20.
-The Mutual Fund shall, get the securities purchased or transferred in the name of the Mutual Fund on account of the Scheme, wherever investments are intended to be of long term nature. - AMC shall comply with various investment restrictions and guidelines issued by SEBI from time
+- 20. A scheme shall hold at least 10% of its net assets in liquid assets.
+For this purpose, 'liquid assets' shall include Cash, Government Securities, T-bills and Repo on Government Securities.
+Further, in case, the exposure in such liquid assets / securities falls below the threshold mandated above, the AMCs shall ensure compliance with the above requirement before making any further investments - All investments by the Scheme in equity shares and equity related instruments shall only be made provided such securities are listed or to be listed.